Ensuring Electrical Safety Through New Mandates: The Role of NFPA 70B Compliant Maintenance Programs

 Importance of Preventative Maintenance

 According to the U.S. Fire Administration, electrical distribution systems rank fourth in the leading causes of fires in homes and buildings, often due to improper maintenance.
-Notably, 77% of these failures could be mitigated through a preventative maintenance program.
+77% of these failures could be mitigated through a preventative maintenance program.
 Even a minor electrical failure can result in at least six hours of interruption, leading to considerable financial loss.

 Customizing Your EMP